Syed-Niaz/Bellabeat-Capstone-Project/README.md

 days_worn_perc
 ```

-**User Classification - Device Usage Visualization**
+**User Classification - 'Device Usage' Visualization**

-We will visualize the usage of the devices by the users in a pie chart.
+Visualizing the usage of the devices by the users in a pie chart.

 ```
 #formating fig size and label